-Three months after colon resection I had a severe stomach this morning and have not had a bowl movement yet.
+Three months after colon resection I had a severe stomach cramp this morning and have not had a bowel movement yet.
 This is the first time this has happened.
-So far things have been good
+So far things have been good.

 Jump to this post

 I never was offended mate👌🏼.
 I'm sarcastic myself, it's in my blood I'm English and Jewish.
 No other way to be I reckon🤣👍🏻.

 So I'm 6 days post-OP let me ask you this…how many pain pills is okay to take?
 My doc upped my dosage from 1 Norco every 4 hours to 2 every four hours.
 I haven't had any today as I think it slowed my bowels.
 I went this morning but, there was only about two fists full of poo.
 That said, all I had was soup, half a slice white bread and one egg.
 Up until yesterday morning i was going all the time, albeit only a small amount, but at least 7x a day.
 I understand this is called clumping.
 One goes a massive amount and then things slow down.
 Tonight I'm having sponge cake with cooked cinnamon apples.
 Not sure what else I'll eat to be honest.
 The pain gets worse as the day progresses.
 I don't have UC, or Crohn's, or IBD, however I was mostly constipated until 24, then it became 50% constipation, 50% diarrhoea.
 Might have to ask my GI doc about Linzess.
 I don't want to do Miralax every bloody day.